andreapollastri/cipi/README.md

 ## What is Cipi?

-Cipi turns any Ubuntu VPS into a **multi-app PHP hosting platform** — Laravel by default, with full isolation, zero-downtime deploys, SSL, queue workers, and S3 backups — all managed from a single CLI.
+Cipi turns any Ubuntu VPS into a **multi-app PHP hosting platform** — Laravel by default (PHP-FPM or optional **Octane/FrankenPHP**), with full isolation, zero-downtime deploys, SSL, queue workers, and S3 backups — all managed from a single CLI.
 Use **`--custom`** for simple sites: classic deploy (no releases/shared), configurable docroot and Nginx (try_files, entry point), no DB or cron.

 No web panel.
 No bloat.
 No sleepless nights fighting Nginx configs or PHP-FPM pools.
 Just SSH and the `cipi` command.